lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

    /usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1292.60.1)

-To complete these functionalities of LIEF, you might also be interested in the following projects that deal with Authenticode:
+In addition to LIEF, you may be interested in other projects that handle
+Authenticode:

 +------------------+------------------------------------------------------------------------------+
 | Project          | URL                                                                          |